 Cover Letter for Entry-Level Manager Resume:

-I am writing to apply for the General Manager position at [Company Name], and I am very excited about the opportunity.
+I am writing to apply for the General Manager position at Johnson-Mohr, and I am very excited about the opportunity.
 Although I have no prior experience in this role, I believe that my combination of professional skills and knowledge will be beneficial to your organization.

 I have a proven track record of success in leading teams and projects, as well as a prove of delivering results on time.
 Additionally, I possess strong interpersonal and communication skills, excellent problem-solving talents.
 My degree in business administration has also given me the skills to understand complex data and the ability to interpret it into actionable insights.